 Table of Contents

 Nigeria Airways Flight 2120 was a chartered passenger flight scheduled to depart from Jeddah, Saudi Arabia to Sokoto, Nigeria.
-However, on 11 July 1991, a Douglas DC-8 which was the plane serving this flight by nation air, crashed immediately after takeoff killing all 261 people on board.
+However, on 11 July 1991, a Douglas DC-8 which was the plane serving this flight crashed immediately after takeoff killing all 261 people on board.

 William Allan the pilot in command and the first officer Kent Davidge of Nigeria Airways Flight 2120 were seasoned pilots, having a combined total flight time of around twenty thousand hours.
 The DC-8 was also the primary aircraft used by the airline at that time.